live-clones/docutils/docutils/README.rst

 Project Files & Directories
 ===========================

-* README.txt: You're reading it.
+* README.rst: You're reading it.

-* COPYING.txt: Public Domain Dedication and copyright details for non-public-domain files (most are PD).
+* COPYING.rst: Public Domain Dedication and copyright details for non-public-domain files (most are PD).

-* FAQ.txt: Frequently Asked Questions (with answers!).
+* FAQ.rst: Frequently Asked Questions (with answers!).

-* RELEASE-NOTES.txt: Summary of the major changes in recent releases.
+* RELEASE-NOTES.rst: Summary of the major changes in recent releases.

-* HISTORY.txt: A detailed change log, for the current and all previous project releases.
+* HISTORY.rst: A detailed change log, for the current and all previous project releases.

-* BUGS.txt: Known bugs, and how to report a bug.
+* BUGS.rst: Known bugs, and how to report a bug.

-* THANKS.txt: List of contributors.
+* THANKS.rst: List of contributors.

 * pyproject.toml: Project metadata.
   See "Installation" above.